bigrapidschess/bigrapidschess.github.io/_pages/bylaws.md

 <li>Shall be under the age of 18 years old</li>
 <li>Shall pay dues as established by the Big Rapids Chess board</li>
 <li>Shall be eligible to vote at membership meetings</li>
-<li>May hold any of the Big Rapids Chess board offices other than President or Treasurer</li>
+<li>May hold any of the Big Rapids Chess board offices other than President, Vice President, or Treasurer</li>
 <li>May participate in all Big Rapids Chess functions contingent upon payment of any associated fees</li>
 </ol>